The Accessible Information Standard creates a mandatory duty to meet information and communication needs.

 ‘Should’ indicates an action that is required unless there is a valid reason not to do so.

 The accessibility of standard documents is not required within the Standard.

 However, the Guidance recommends maximising the accessibility of standard documents, including digital information.
 Maximising accessibility will reduce the ‘burden’ of implementing the Standard, and the need for alternative formats.

 The wider case for inclusion

-Inklecomms believes the exclusion of standard documents, low literacy needs and preferences may be problematic in meeting the needs of people with unrecognised and undisclosed disabilities.
+The AIS’s exclusion of standard documents, low literacy needs and preferences may be problematic in meeting the needs of people with unrecognised and undisclosed disabilities.

 Acquired and fluctuating communication needs are associated with many health conditions, including progressive diseases and mental illness.
 Undiagnosed language and cognitive impairments are significant factors in low literacy, and changes in language processing are a natural part of ageing.

 A dual system of unadapted and adapted information can create an Information Accessibility Gap in communications, into which people with medium – low literacy fall.
 This includes carers, parents, and many people with disabilities.